Musk mallow

 Type: Perennial

 Wildlife: Pollen for short-tongued bumblebees and many species of hoverfly.
-Honeybees can also be seen covered in its pollen.
+Bees get covered in its pollen!
 Caterpillar food plant of the Mallow moth (Laventia clarvaria).

 Where: Sun or part-shade.
 Middle of borders, mini meadows and gravel gardens.
 Happy in well-drained soil.
 Try in a container: this plant is pretty happy anywhere in a garden!